denizyuret/Knet.jl/docs/cnn.rst

 Convolutional Neural Networks
 *****************************

+...
+TODO: update all programming examples from Knet7 to Knet8

 ..
 TODO: start with biological motivation, then rename the following
 .. computational motivation.
 .. http://www.deeplearningbook.org/contents/convnets.html has biological story in final sections.